Using native plants in your garden is a great way to conserve flora as well as preserve water resources.

 Pro Tip: Don’t fertilise when you first plant as it’s easy to apply too much and kill the plant.
 Wait five to seven days and apply it evenly and lightly.

 Organic fertilisers are healthier for your native plants because they’re slow release.
-They also have low levels of phosphorous (P), which can be harmful to your plants in levels over 3%.
+They also have low levels of phosphorus (P), which can be harmful to your plants in levels over 3%.

 Charlie Carp’s environmentally-friendly plant fertiliser is one of the preferred methods of keeping your plants healthy.